eastein/lidless/API.md

 * /api: return list of camera names available
 * /api/camname: return list of camera capabilities.
 Capabilities can be accessed via /api/camname/capname.
 * /api/camname/ratio: get current ratio.
 Will be a floating point number if it's available.
+* /api/camname/ticks: get 1 hour of ratio history in raw form.
+To be documented.
-* /api/camname/history: get 1 hour of ratio history.
-Format of data is in flux.
+* /api/camname/history: get 1 hour of ratio history in binned average form.
+To be documented.